Nominations for the IBM Faculty Awards must be initiated by someone within IBM.

 To qualify for this internationally competitive award, the nominee must be a full-time professor at an accredited university which has a Ph.D. or MBA program in the nominee's field.
 Candidates must have an outstanding reputation for contributions in their field or, in the case of junior faculty, show unusual promise.

-IBM does not accept unsolicited requests or proposals for Faculty Awards.
-Candidates must be nominated by an IBM employee with common interests who will serve as a liaison for the collaboration.
-Awardees may be nominated for an award renewal, and renewal nominations engage in the same competition as first-time nominations.
-Upon nomination, candidates are notified by e-mail.
-This e-mail message will contain a URL the candidate should access to complete and submit the Faculty Award nomination form to IBM.
-The information requested on the nomination form includes detailed contact information, a CV, a description of project goals and plan, and an assessment of the expected outcomes and merits of the proposed work.
+IBM does not accept unsolicited requests or proposals for faculty Awards.
+Candidates must be nominated by an IBM employee with common interests who will serve as liaison for the collaboration.
+Awardees may be nominated for a renewal, going through the same competition as the initial nomination.
+The nominee and technical contact will jointly fill out a short form, collecting contact information and a brief description of the project.

 If you are interested in pursuing a nomination for a Faculty Award, we recommend that you speak with your IBM employee contacts in the development, research, or services organizations.
 If there is a mutual interest in research collaboration or curriculum development, your IBM contact can seek sponsorship and initiate a nomination for you.